University of Huddersfield International Study Centre

-The International Foundation Year in Business, Hospitality, Law, Management, Marketing, Transport & Logistics prepares international students for progression to degrees in fields such as Accountancy, Finance and Marketing.
+The International Foundation Year in Business and Law, Hospitality and Tourism, Management, Marketing or Transport and Logistics will prepare you for a degree in fields such as Accounting, Finance and Marketing.

 Personal, Learning and Critical Thinking Skills are essential skills for work and learning, and will prepare you to confidently enter university and later working life.
 The six groups of skills are: